red-panda-industries/challenge-bot/README.md

 ## Setting up the bot configuration

-After cloning the repository, you must create a working `config.json` file.
+After obtaining a copy of this repository, you must create a working configuration file.

-If you are an editor of this repository, unlock the encrypted file with <code>[git-crypt](https://www.agwa.name/projects/git-crypt/) unlock config.json</code>.
+If you are an editor of this repository, unlock the existing encrypted configuration file with [git-crypt](https://www.agwa.name/projects/git-crypt/), using the command `git-crypt unlock config.json`.

-If you are creating your own bot instance, you need to delete the encrypted `config.json` file in this repository and create your own.
+If you are creating your own bot instance, you must delete the encrypted `config.json` file in this repository and create your own.
 It should look like this:

+`config.json`
 ```json
 {
   "application_id": "YOUR_APPLICATION_ID_HERE",